sameersbn/docker-redmine/README.md

 ## Uninstalling Themes

-To uninstall plugins you simply need to remove the theme from the `/srv/docker/redmine/redmine/themes/` directory and restart the image.
+To uninstall themes you simply need to remove the theme from the `/srv/docker/redmine/redmine/themes/` directory and restart the image.

 ```bash
 rm -rf /srv/docker/redmine/redmine/themes/theme_name